swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

 }
 ```

+Additionally, progress reporting being directly integrated into the structured concurrency model would also introduce a non-trivial trade-off.
+Supporting multi-parent use cases, or the ability to construct an acyclic graph for progress is a heavily-desired feature for this API, but structured concurrency, which assumes a tree structure, would inevitably break this use case.

 ### Add Convenience Method to Existing `Progress` for Easier Instantiation of Child Progress
 While the explicit model has concurrency support via completion handlers, the usage pattern does not fit well with async/await, because which an instance of `Progress` returned by an asynchronous function would return after code is executed to completion.
 In the explicit model, to add a child to a parent progress, we pass an instantiated child progress object into the `addChild(child:withPendingUnitCount:)` method.
 In this alternative, we add a convenience method that bears the function signature `makeChild(pendingUnitCount:)` to the `Progress` class.
 This method instantiates an empty progress and adds itself as a child, allowing developers to add a child progress to a parent progress without having to instantiate a child progress themselves.
 The additional method reads as follows: